lmjohns3/theanets/docs/quickstart.rst

 Saving and loading
 ==================

-The :class:`theanets.main.Experiment` class can snapshot your model automatically during training.
-When you call :func:`theanets.main.Experiment.train`, you can provide the following keyword
+The :class:`Experiment <theanets.main.Experiment>` class can snapshot your model automatically during training.
+When you call :func:`Experiment.train()
+<theanets.main.Experiment.train>`, you can provide the following keyword
 arguments:

 - ``save_progress``: This should be a string containing a filename where the